International campaign for the release of captives held as a result of Russia’s invasion of Ukraine

 Voices of Children Charitable Foundation, Ukraine

-Protection For Prisoners of Ukraine
+Protection for Prisoners of Ukraine

 Association of Relatives of Political Prisoners of the Kremlin